srushti-714/Azure-Arc-for-Servers/05-Optional-Exercises.md

     * TLS 1.2
     * PCT 1.0
     * Multi-Protocol Unified Hello

-1. Similarly, you can check the **Compliance** state for the Pre-connected-winvm server and it should be **Non-compliant**, becouse IIS server is installed in this.

 ### Windows VMs on which the specified services are not installed and 'Running'